Skip to Main Content

 Line Producers

-Production management expertise across Japan's filming destinations, from Tokyo's neon-lit streets and Toho Studios to Kyoto's ancient temples and Hokkaido's wilderness.
+Skilled production management across Japan's filming spots, from Tokyo's neon-lit streets and Toho Studios to Kyoto's old temples and Hokkaido's wild country.

-Here is how this works in practice.
-A line producer manages the day-to-day business operations of a film production, overseeing the budget, hiring crew, and making sure resources are allocated efficiently across Japan's unique production scene.
-With the J-LOC Subsidy Program offering up to 50% on qualifying expenditure and a production culture that demands careful planning, a skilled line producer navigates Japan's complex permitting system, temple and shrine filming restrictions, and the Entertainment Visa process that needs 3-4 months of lead time.
+A line producer runs the daily business side of a film production.
+They oversee the budget, hire crew, and spread resources well across Japan's unique production scene.
+The J-LOC Subsidy Program pays up to 50% on qualifying spend, and the local culture rewards careful planning.
+A skilled line producer guides you through Japan's complex permit system, temple and shrine filming limits, and the Entertainment Visa process that needs 3-4 months of lead time.

-Here is the short of it.
-We connect you with line producers who know the J-LOC incentive, the logistics of filming at Toho Studios (8 stages, with Netflix leasing Stages 7 and 10), Toei Kyoto Studios (11 stages including Japan's largest outdoor backlot), and the cultural protocols needed for filming at temples, shrines, and heritage sites.
-Our pros set up with JVTA, Film Commission Japan, and local film offices in Tokyo, Osaka, and Kyoto.
+We connect you with line producers who know the J-LOC incentive and how to film at Toho Studios, which has 8 stages with Netflix leasing Stages 7 and 10.
+They also handle Toei Kyoto Studios, which has 11 stages and Japan's largest outdoor backlot.
+These producers know the cultural rules for filming at temples, shrines, and heritage sites.
+Our team works with JVTA, Film Commission Japan, and local film offices in Tokyo, Osaka, and Kyoto.

 ACT 01